JoseLopezLara/ProLogClass/20_run_diseases_prolog_exercise/README.md

 #### **DESCRIPTION:**

-#### You neer to run the exaple provider by teacher about an expert system with the Diseases them in SWIPL
+#### You need to run the exaple provider by teacher about an expert system with the Diseases them in SWIPL

 ________________________________________________________
 ________________________________________________________